White Sands National Park in New Mexico • Earth.com

 Today’s Image of the Day from NASA Earth Observatory features White Sands National Park, which is located in the heart of the Tularosa Basin in southern New Mexico.

 “The dunes appear bright white in the otherwise reddish-brown landscape.
-The light color is due to gypsum that was deposited in ancient Lake Otero, a water body that existed in the area when the climate was cooler and wetter,” said NASA.
+The light color is due to gypsum that was deposited in ancient Lake Otero, a water body that existed in the area when the climate was cooler and wetter,” explains NASA.

 “The gypsum originated from the nearby San Andres Mountains and first began washing into the basin close to the end of the last ice age, about 11,000 years ago.
 Today, the site is the largest gypsum dune field in the world.”